malecki/hue-multibutton/README.md

  author.

- To date I have not worked with the `discover` parts of Huejay that use udp; browserify might be able to handle it with (browserify-dgram)[https://github.com/alexstrat/dgram-browserify] but I don’t care at the moment.
+ To date I have not worked with the `discover` parts of Huejay that use udp; browserify might be able to handle it with [browserify-dgram](https://github.com/alexstrat/dgram-browserify) but I don’t care at the moment.
 At present, if you want to program a tap switch yourself, getting a user hash for your bridge is not my concern, though I’d love to support it here.
+I am also wary of this option, as the [Hue labs](http://labs.meethue.com/) randomly wants me to re-auth some of the time and now I have like 5 huelabs users on my bridge.